JonaiSerrano/Jonaiserrano.github.io/index.md

 # 👋 Welcome to My Cybersecurity Projects

-Hi, I'm [Your Name], a passionate cybersecurity enthusiast focused on threat detection, SIEM architecture, and real-time attack monitoring.
+Hi, I'm Jonai Serrano, a passionate cybersecurity enthusiast focused on threat detection, SIEM architecture, and real-time attack monitoring.
 This page highlights my hands-on work using Microsoft Sentinel, PowerShell, and Azure.

 ---